wilhg/lxiv-filter/README.md

 This bloom filter implementation is backed by uint64 array.

-And the hashing functions used is [murmurhash](github.com/spaolacci/murmur3), a non-cryptographic hashing function.
+And the hashing functions used is [murmur3](github.com/spaolacci/murmur3), a fast and good hashing function.

 ***WARNING***: Before you using any implementation of bloom filter, please have a view of this article, to know how to config your parameters.